 Tim Oldham , BSc(Hons), LLB(Hons), PhD

 Tim joined the Board in October 2013.
 He has more than 15 years of life sciences business development, alliance management and sales and marketing experience in Europe, Asia and Australia.
 Tim is the CEO and MD at AdAlta (ASX: 1AD).
 AdAlta is an innovative biotech company developing a unique range of new drug treatments.
 Prior to this, he was Executive Leader of Tijan Ventures, an advisory business focussed on growing life sciences companies through strategic advisory and interim CEO, executive and non-executive leadership services, with a particular focus on cell and gene therapies.
 He was CEO and Managing Director of Cell Therapies Pty Ltd, a leading contract manufacturer and distributor cellular therapies in Asia Pacific.
 Tim was President of Asia Pacific for Hospira, Inc., having held a variety of senior management roles with Mayne Pharma Ltd prior to its acquisition by Hospira.
 These roles encompassed the development and commercialisation of pharmaceuticals, devices, biologics and cellular therapies.
 Prior to this, Tim was an engagement manager with McKinsey & Co.
 Tim has been chairman of the European Generic Medicines Association Biosimilars and Biotechnology Committee, a Director of the Alliance for Regenerative Medicine, a Director of the Generic Medicines Industry Association and a member of the Pharmaceutical Industry Strategy Group.
-He has also been a Director of Respiri Ltd (ASX: RSH) and is a current member of AusBiotech’s Regenerative Medicine Advisory Group.
+He has also been a Director of Respiri Ltd (ASX: RSH).

 Michael Kotsanis , BSc, MBus